WQUT: Translator coverage

-WQUT owns a translator in Boone, North Carolina (W285DG) on 104.9 FM, and is located at the Fire Tower where Boone's communication towers are located.
-Previously, WQUT licensed translators in Lenoir, North Carolina (W232AV) on 94.3 FM and in Hazard, Kentucky (W244BW) on 96.7 FM.
-The Lenoir translator switched to simulcasting WCQR-FM from Kingsport in the early-2000s, and the Hazard translator switched to simulcasting WZLK from Virgie, Kentucky in the late-2000s.
+WQUT owns a translator in Boone, North Carolina, W285DG on 104.9 FM; it is located at the Fire Tower where Boone's communication towers are located.
+Previously, WQUT licensed translators in Lenoir, North Carolina, W232AV on 94.3 FM; and in Hazard, Kentucky, W244BW on 96.7 FM.
+The Lenoir translator switched to simulcasting WCQR-FM from Kingsport in the early-2000s, and the Hazard translator switched to simulcasting WZLK from Virgie, Kentucky, in the late-2000s.